 Pedicularia sicula Swainson, 1840

-Azores to Stretto de Messina, Aeolian islands.
+Azores to Canarias, W. France to Alborán Sea, Stretto de Messina, Aeolian islands, possibly also around Malta…

 In Mediterranean, sicula is mainly a symbiont of the coral Errina aspera (Linnaeus, 1767) STYLASTERIDAE, a species restricted to Messina Strait, Gibraltar Strait and W. Morocco.
 In Messina area, the bathymetric range of this coral extends between 110m and 230m deep (Salvati & al., 2010).
 The symbiosis of sicula and aspera was also noticed « in several samples collected by grab between 61 and 443 m depth along the Spanish coast of the Gibraltar Strait, where E. aspera was found particularly abundant between 150 and 330 m (Álvarez-Pérez et al., 2005). »Ibid.
 In the Azores, the host is Errina dabneyi (Pourtalès, 1871), with a high presence of sicula on it: incidence close to 70% and abundance ranging betweeen 1 and 223 individuals per colony (Braga Henriques & al., 2010).